seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 not: he there: that he: look you there.

 **AJAX**
 O thou damned cur!
-I shall---
+I shall--

 **ACHILLES**
 Will you set your wit to a fool's?